 WHAT IF MY LANDLORD LOCKS ME OUT ILLEGALLY?

 If you are a NYC tenant, you can file an emergency case in court and a judge can order the landlord to let you back into your home.
 Call Housing Court Answers at 212-962-4795 for a referral to a free legal service provider.

 If you are a tenant outside of NYC, please call your local legal services organization and active tenants union/tenant organization as soon as possible after the lockout.

 HOW CAN I GET MORE INFORMATION?

-In NYC, you can also call Housing Court Answers, 9am-5pm, Monday-Friday: 212-962-4795 or 718-557-1379.
+In NYC, call Housing Court Answers, 9am-5pm, Monday-Friday: 212-962-4795 or 718-557-1379.
 Calls are answered directly in Spanish, English and French, and interpreters are used for all other languages through the LanguageLine translation service.

 In the Capital District and in Upstate NY, you can call United Tenants of Albany's Housing Hotline, 9am-5pm Monday-Friday at (518) 436-8997, ext.
 3 for referrals and guidance about your housing questions.
 For speakers of languages other than English, interpreting services are available through LanguageLine.

 #1: Support the fight for Right to Counsel for ALL NYS tenants!